 The Greenbelt is the source of water for rivers, wetlands, and lakes, while providing a source of drinking water for hundreds of thousands of people.
 By protecting and expanding the Greenbelt we improve water quality.

 The Greenbelt is a place for recreation.
 From hiking, to cycling, and canoeing, there is something for everyone in the Greenbelt.
 The Greenbelt is home to nature and close to home.

-If you're running for municipal office this October, take the pledge to show your support for the Greenbelt.
+If you're running for municipal office this October, take the pledge to show your support for better communities.

-You don't have to run for office to support the Greenbelt.
-See if any of your local candidates have committed to support Ontario's Greenbelt by visiting our Leaders page.
-You can also contact your local candidates and encourage them to take the pledge to support Ontario's Greenbelt.
+You don't have to run for office to support us.
+See if any of your local candidates have committed their support by visiting our Leaders page.
+You can also contact your local candidates and encourage them to take the pledge.